saucelabs/sauce-docs/docs/mobile-apps/automated-testing/about-appium.md

 ## Appium Architecture

 Appium has a client-server architecture.
+The general way this process works is that a client (you) sends requests to the Appium server.
+The server then processes each request based on the test session details, and then responds with the test results and/or log files.
+Read below for further details about the client-server architecture.

 ### Appium Client